jorenretel/compare_spinsystems/README.md

 To use this plug-in.
 Just clone this repository or download it as a zip-archive.
 Unpack it wherever you want.
 Open CCPN analysis and open this macro by clicking:

-Menu -> Organize Macros -> Add Macro -> navigate to the location you unpacked the archive and select compare_spinSystems.py -> select the open_spinsystem_compare function in the bottom half of the menu -> Load Macro.
+Menu -> Organize Macros -> Add Macro -> navigate to the location you unpacked the archive and select start_spin_system_compare.py -> select the start_spin_system_compare function in the bottom half of the menu -> Load Macro.

 If everything is correct, the macro now appears in the list of macros and you can run it.